creativecreatorormaybenot/clock/README.md

 ## TODO

+  + Use individual variables for all curve points in the background `paint` method instead of `leftRect` & `rightRect` and consider at what point those should be what.

+  + Take a break :)

   + Rotate disc instead of hand for weather dial.

     - However, still rotate whole component when the layout animates.